Call for Proposals

 We welcome submissions of all kinds of environmental communication work, whether related to the theme or not.
 Submissions will be made using the FourWaves submission form, starting 1 September 2024 and closing 11:59 pm PST, 7 November 2024.

-Please, no more than three submissions associated with any one person as an author, co-author, panelist, etc. At the time of submission, please indicate whether the presentation will be given in person or virtually, though changes in participation type can be accepted up until 15 May 2025.
+Please, no more than three submissions associated with any one person as an author, co-author, panelist, etc. At the time of submission, please indicate whether the presentation will be given in person or virtually.

 While we list ‘outside’ as a potential location for presentations, as you consider your format plans, keep in mind that it will be winter Down Under, which, while very warm in northern Australia, is generally cold in Tasmania.